Amesh Adalja

 Agustina Vergara Cid

-Ms. Vergara Cid, LLB, LLM, is an alumna of the Objectivist Academic Center and a current student at Ayn Rand University, where she is taking advanced courses.
+Ms. Vergara Cid, LLB, LLM, is an alumna of the Objectivist Academic Center and a current student at Ayn Rand Institute, where she is taking advanced courses.
 She is a teaching assistant in ARU writing courses and a junior fellow at the Ayn Rand Institute.
 She writes a column for the Orange County Register.

 Sam Weaver

 Mr. Weaver is a junior fellow at the Ayn Rand Institute and a recipient of the Conceptual Education Fellowship.
-He works as a teaching assistant for Ayn Rand University and leads sessions in ARI’s reading group program.
+He works as a teaching assistant for Ayn Rand Institute and leads sessions in ARI’s reading group program.
 Mr. Weaver holds a BA in English from Davidson College and is a graduate of the Objectivist Academic Center.